alexllc/alexllc.github.io/_posts/2020-10-10-organization.md

 > Science is not about making predictions or performing experiments.
 Science is about explaining. ― Bill Gaede

 I knew I was in deep trouble when I wrote my thesis, but for some reason I dind't end up getting this stuff together.
 I should really thank Larry from my lab for inspiring me to do so, and pointing me to the resources by [Prof. Karl Broman](https://kbroman.org/).
-I think this kind of training should be made mandatory in every graduate courses (wet-lab, dry-lab included), those safety classes are less important.
+I think this kind of training should be made mandatory in every graduate program (wet-lab, dry-lab included), those safety classes are less important.

 ## Further reading